TartuNLP/text-to-speech-api/README.md

 The entrypoint of the container is `["uvicorn", "app:app", "--host", "0.0.0.0", "--proxy-headers", "--log-config", "config/logging.ini"]`.

-The `CMD` option can be used to override flags in the entrypoint or to overridde different [Uvicorn parameters](https://www.uvicorn.org/deployment/).
+The `CMD` option can be used to override flags in the entrypoint or to override different [Uvicorn parameters](https://www.uvicorn.org/deployment/).
 For example, `["--log-config", "config/logging.debug.ini", "--root-path", "/text-to-speech"]` enables debug logging and allows the API to be mounted under to the non-root path `/text-to-speech` when using a proxy server such as Nginx.